 Libertas Preparatory School: An independent study program that services homeschool students and allows them to participate in our vibrant community.

 Trinity's Fine Arts program includes a variety of instrumental and vocal music classes, drama, film and visual arts.
-There is a rich offering of after school enrichment opportunities which include the fine arts as well, in addition to Chess and Robotics.
+There is a rich offering of after school enrichment opportunities which include the fine arts as well, in addition to Chess and Coding.

 Our athletics program includes 51 teams in 11 sports, 2 CIF titles and 3 league titles.
 Students have been awarded athletic scholarships at various levels.
 All of this has occurred despite the fact that Trinity has only had a high school (and high school sports) for about a decade.